12 Best Cafes in Colchester Town Centre — Independent Coffee Shops Worth Visiting

 Does Colchester have good coffee shops?

-Yes — Colchester’s independent café scene has grown considerably in the last few years and now has a genuine cluster of quality independents that compare well with similar-sized cities.
+Yes — Colchester’s independent café scene has grown considerably in recent years and now has a genuine cluster of quality independents that compare well with similar-sized cities.
 Sir Isaac’s Artisan Coffee in particular stands out for the breadth of its bean selection and the seriousness of its approach to specialty coffee.
 The overall scene skews strongly towards independents rather than chains, which gives the city’s café culture a more interesting character than most Essex towns.

 What are the opening hours for cafes in Colchester town centre?